sinc-lab/ET-Pfam/README.md

 ### 5.3.
 Train base models

-To train base models from scratch, download the training embeddings from the Drive folder:
+To train base models from scratch, first download the training embeddings.
+Since the dataset is very large, the files are split into multiple zip archives.
+You can download them directly from the [Drive folder](https://drive.google.com/drive/folders/1pUmkAVIzvb03QwVW6yQm085bRl75ba_9?usp=drive_link).

+Once all parts are downloaded, place them inside `data/full_train/` and then run:

 ```
-gdown --folder 1pUmkAVIzvb03QwVW6yQm085bRl75ba_9 --output data/full_train/
 cat data/full_train/* > data/full_train.tar.gz
 tar -xzf data/full_train.tar.gz -C data/embeddings/
 ```
+This will concatenate the parts into a single archive and extract the embeddings into the `data/embeddings/` folder.

-Then run the training script as follows:
+The training script can be executed as follows:

 ```
 python3 train_basemodel.py -o models/full/<model_name>/